 Monetize his patent by selling or licensing

 From the standpoint of business enterprises, these exclusive rights mean that its competitors cannot create similar products that infringe the patent; and if they do infringe on the patent, the patentee company can sue them.
 In case the competitors want to use the patented product/ process, they would have to get a license from the patentee company by paying royalty.
 Also, during this period of 20 years, the R&D team of the patentee can further improvise on the patent.

 Points to be taken care of while patenting:

 Despite the obvious gains in patenting an invention, not all inventions can be patented.
 Patenting is an expensive procedure and some inventions are not worth patenting.
 Also, as against general notion, patent protection is not international; it is a national process and one should understand the risks involved while choosing jurisdictions.
 One should also be aware of other’s IP and respect the same to safeguard oneself from unnecessary litigation or royalty payment.
 It is for this reason that companies must have a patenting strategy in place.
 This will help them determine what inventions need to be patented.

 Expensive Procedure; How to combat it?

 More often than not the costs of patenting deter companies from patenting their inventions.
-In the US (as well as in most other countries) attorney fees are charged by the hour and it can be anywhere between $250- $500 per hour.
-To combat the cost, most foreign companies employ Indian IP firms such as Intepat IP Services to cut costs of patenting while maintaining the quality of their patent applications.
+In the US (as well as in most other countries) patent attorney fees are charged by the hour and it can be anywhere between $250- $500 per hour.
+To combat the cost, most foreign companies employ Indian IP firms such as Intepat IP to cut costs of patenting while maintaining the quality of their patent applications.